← Submission Hub

 Act II: Steel style frame, glowing architectonic linework on the façade

-As tempo and momentum intensify, steel yields to circuitry.
+As tempo and momentum intensify, we eschew the macro for the micro, and steel yields to silicon.

 Light grids race across the architecture.
-Windows become pixels, pathways become networks, and the façade pulses with communication, invention, and accelerated connection.
+Windows become pixels, pathways become networks, and the façade pulses with communication, invention, and accelerated circuitry.

-The frontier shifts from physical expansion to technological imagination.
+The cutting edge is no longer about bigger, but faster - from physical expansion to technological imagination.

 Light Grids Networked Pixel + Pathway Invention